 - Regularly search the classifieds, looking for proofreading jobs requiring less experience.

 If you’re looking for a proofreading job you can do online from your home computer, you’re in luck.
-There are numerous job websites that list online proofreading jobs.
+Numerous job websites list online proofreading jobs.
 Keep reading to learn more about them.

 Once you think you’re ready to become an online proofreader, get your portfolio and resume ready.
 You’ll need an email address to access the jobs and receive responses from interested companies.
 Here are 13 online proofreading job websites for beginners to check out: